oracle-livelabs/oci/oci-dns-traffic-management/lab1/lab1.md

 2. In the menu that opens leave option 1 selected and press **Start VCN Wizard**.
   ![Create VCN2](images/createvcn2.png)

-3. In the next menu, give the VCN a name, leave everything else as it is and press **Next**.
+3. In the next menu, give the VCN a name, leave everything else as it is, and press **Next**.
 In the new menu, simply press **Create** and wait for the VCN to be created.
 After it is done, press **View VCN**.
   ![Create VCN3](images/createvcn3.png)

   ![Create VCN4](images/createvcn4.png)

-4. On the VCN Details page we can see that the VCN was deployed with subnets, gateways, route tables and so on.
-The only thing we need to add is a security list entry that allows HTTP from Internet.
+4. On the VCN Details page we can see that the VCN was deployed with subnets, gateways, route tables, and so on.
+The only thing we need to add is a security list entry that allows HTTP from the Internet.
 Go to the **Security Lists** menu on the left and click the **Default** Security List.
   ![Click SLs](images/clicksls.png)

   In the menu that opens you should see there is a rule to allow SSH from Internet which we will use to connect to the compute hosts.
 We also need an ingress rule to allow HTTP.